On n-dependence: Introduction

 So far, not much is known about $n$-dependent theories.
 In \cite{Shelah:vn} Shelah demonstrates some results about connected components for (type)-definable groups in 2-dependent theories (which can be viewed as a form of modularity in certain context, see remarks in \cite[Section 6.5]{hrushovski2013}).
 In \cite{Hempel} Hempel shows a finitary version of this result giving a certain ``chain condition'' for groups definable in $n$-dependent theories and demonstrating that every $n$-dependent field is Artin-Schreier closed.
 Some further questions and statements are mentioned in \cite[Section 5(H)]{Shelah:kx}.
 The aim of this note is essentially to clarify that material and to answer some questions posed there.
 Here is the outline of the paper.

 In Section \ref{sec: n-dependence} we define $n$-dependence of a formula and give some motivating examples of $n$-dependent theories.

 In Section \ref{sec: counting types} we introduce a generalization of VC-dimension capturing $n$-dependence and give a corresponding generalization of Sauer-Shelah lemma using bounds on the so-called Zarankiewicz numbers for hypergraphs from combinatorics.
 As an application we characterize $n$-dependent theories by counting $\varphi$-types over finite sets and give a counterexample to a more optimistic bound asked by Shelah.
+A preliminary version of the upper bound result has appeared in \cite{Kota}.
 The optimality of our result remains open (and is closely connected to the open problem of lower bounds for Zarankiewicz numbers).

 In Section \ref{sec: Gen Indisc} we discuss existence of various generalized indiscernibles useful for the study of $n$-dependence and connections to some results from structural Ramsey theory.
 In Section \ref{sec: IPn and gen indisc} we apply these observations to show that a theory is $n$-dependent if and only if every ordered random $(n+1)$-hypergraph indiscernible is actually just order-indiscernible.
 The case $n=1$ is due to Scow \cite{Scow:2011uq}.